Kennedy Wild Bird Food Guide to the Robin

-Often referred to as the UK’s favourite bird, the Robin is spottable throughout the year with its bright red breast, especially at Christmas!
+Often referred to as the UK’s favourite bird.
+The Robin can be spotted throughout the year with its bright red breast, especially at Christmas!

 What does a Robin look like?